originphp/website/source/docs/queue.md

 - `onError`: this is called when an exception is caught (job fails)
 - `onSuccess`: if the job ran without issues then this will be called with the same arguments that you passed when constructing the job.

-You can also register callbacks when a job is queued
+You can also register callbacks when a job is queued, the arguments will be passed to these registered callbacks.

 ```php
 $this->beforeQueue('methodName');